Underground Economy Operations

 The actual size of the underground economy is difficult to measure.
 In January of 2012, the Internal Revenue Service released a new set of tax gap estimates for tax year 2006.
 The tax gap is defined as the amount of tax liability faced by taxpayers that is not paid on time.
 After adjusting for audit and collection activities, the Internal Revenue Service estimates that in 2006 the net national tax gap was approximately $385 billion.
 Based on this figure, the California Franchise Tax Board estimates California’s tax gap (for the personal and business taxes that they administer) to be about $10 billion per year.

-Reports on the underground economy indicate it imposes significant burdens on: (1) the State of California, (2) businesses that comply with the law, and (3) workers who lose benefits and other protections provided by state law when the businesses they work for operate in the underground economy.
+Reports on the underground economy indicate that it imposes significant burdens on: (1) the State of California, (2) businesses that comply with the law, and (3) workers who lose benefits and other protections provided by state law when the businesses they work for operate in the underground economy.

 When businesses operate in the underground economy, they illegally reduce the amount of money expensed for insurance, payroll taxes, licenses, employee benefits, safety equipment, and safety conditions.
 These types of employers then gain an unfair competitive advantage over businesses that comply with the various business laws.
 This causes unfair competition in the marketplace and forces law-abiding businesses to pay higher taxes and expenses.